haviital/nxtUDPTest/README.md

 So this program is not made to measure the peak performance of the UDP communication.
 It purpose is to find out if it would be technically possible to make a complex game over client-server UDP based, online multiplayer system.

+Note: Unfortunately this is not something you can try, as it requires the special UDP server to exist.
+I plan to release the server codes also in public later.

 ## Usage

 There are 3 keys that affect to functionality: